AbdelrahmanYassien11/AbdelrahmanYassien11/README.md

 ## 🚀 About Me

-- 🧑‍💻 I'm a **Digital Verification Engineer** passionate about catching bugs before they even think of escaping.
+- 🧑‍💻 A **Digital Verification Engineer** who enjoys his work, enjoys getting better, aspires to be to be a real contributor to the field before retirment insha'allah.
-- 🏗️ I specialize in building **robust verification environments** using:
+- 🏗️ Making **robust verification environments** using:
   - **SystemVerilog**, **UVM (Universal Verification Methodology)**, **SVA (SystemVerilog Assertions)**
   - **Cocotb** – bridging Python with RTL simulation
 - 🌱 I’m always learning and exploring new ways to improve simulation efficiency, coverage, and testbench architecture.
 - 🤝 Open to collaboration on open-source verification projects and digital design challenges.
+If you're really willing to collaborate.
+Get in touch through my linkedin (listed down below).

 ---